 As stated previously, the HSPT is a diagnostic admissions test.
 Your results are used to judge whether or not you have the knowledge base needed to continue with your education at your chosen school.
 The exam needs to reflect your knowledge and understanding so your counselor can guide you through admissions, including selecting an appropriate course schedule.
 At the same time, the test is used to narrow down student applications, which increases the likelihood that an acceptable entrance score will vary from year to year.

 Don’t get left behind in your school of choice.
 Mometrix Test Preparation has developed an incredible suite of tools to guide you to your highest possible score.
-The study guide, step-by-step video tutorials, and flashcards lead you through a study plan designed to let your scholastic aptitude shine.
+The study guide, online course, and flashcards lead you through a study plan designed to let your scholastic aptitude shine.